robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ![Estimated publishing cost for a 'hybrid' journal (conventional with Open Access option).
 Data from [@houghton_economic_2009].](fig-hybrid-publishing-costs.png "Publishing costs")

 Conventional publishers justify their high subscription or APC prices with the added value, e.g. journalism (stated in the graphics as 'non-article processing').
-But also stakeholder profits, which could be as high as 50%, must be considered, and are withdrawn from the science budget [@van_noorden_open_2013].<br>
+But also stakeholder profits, which could be as high as 50%, must be considered, and are withdrawn from the science budget [@van_noorden_open_2013].

 Generally, the production costs of an article could be roughly divided into commercial and academic/ technical costs (**Fig. 2**).
 For nonmarket production, the commercial costs such as margins/ profits, management etc. can be drastically reduced.
 Hardware and services for hosting an editorial system, such as Open Journal Systems of the Public Knowledge Project (<https://pkp.sfu.ca/ojs/>) can be provided by public institutions.
 Employed scholars can perform editor and reviewer activities without additional cost for the journals.
-Nevertheless, 'article processing', which includes the manuscript handling during peer review and production represents the most expensive part.<br>
+Nevertheless, 'article processing', which includes the manuscript handling during peer review and production represents the most expensive part.

 Therefore, we investigated a strategy for the efficient formatting of scientific manuscripts.

 ## Current standard publishing formats

 Generally speaking, a scientific manuscript is composed of contents and formatting.
 While the content, i.e. text, figures, tables, citations etc., may remain the same between different publishing forms and journal styles, the formatting can be very different.
 Most publishers require the formatting of submitted manuscripts in a certain format.
 Ignoring this **Guide for Authors**, e.g. by submitting a manuscript with a different reference style, gives a negative impression with a journal's editorial staff.
-Too carelessly prepared manuscripts can even provoke a straight 'desk-reject' [@volmer_how_2016].<br>
+Too carelessly prepared manuscripts can even provoke a straight 'desk-reject' [@volmer_how_2016].

 Currently DOC(X), LATEX and/ or PDF file formats are the most frequently used formats for journal submission platforms.
 But even if the content of a submitted manuscript might be accepted during the peer review 'as is', the format still needs to be adjusted to the particular publication style in the production stage.
 For the electronic distribution and archiving of scientific works, which is gaining more and more importance, additional formats (EPUB, (X)HTML, JATS) need to be generated. **Tab.
 1** lists the file formats which are currently the most relevant ones for scientific publishing.

 Table: Current standard formats for scientific publishing.